-A Lonely Place to Die (2011) Feature Trailer
+A Lonely Place to Die Feature Trailer (2011)

 Very few current horror films have the courage to completely jettison all stereotypes and fear-building formulas.
 A Lonely Place to Die is my favorite thriller of the year, mainly because it leans on no crutches.
 The movie features exactly zero of the following: sex-driven teenage morons, one-dimensional villains, unnecessarily shaky camerawork and/or CGI horseshit.
-All these unfortunate modern day standards are instead thrust aside for an intelligent, vicious, believable, beautifully shot and most importantly rewardingly unique take on the survival genre.
+All these unfortunate modern day standards are instead thrust aside for an intelligent, vicious, believable, beautifully shot and – most importantly – rewardingly unique take on the survival genre.

 Five vacationers find their Scottish mountain getaway interrupted by a very unexpected discovery: a little girl locked in a subterranean prison cell a hundred miles from anywhere.
 The semi-feral child speaks only Russian and attacks anyone who touches her.
-Soon the group find themselves stalked by the girls heavily armed captors, two of the most convincingly heartless villains in cinematic history.
+Soon the group find themselves stalked by the girl’s heavily armed captors, two of the most convincingly heartless villains in cinematic history.
 The heart attack-inducing cat-and-mouse chase that follows will take them down raging rivers, three-mile cliffs and into the heart of a city on fire.
 Gun-toting maniacs join the fray on both sides, sending skull bits and splintered bone flying across every inch of gorgeous, lawless rural Scotland.

-Terror veteran Melissa George handles her lead role incredibly well, playing a strong, resourceful woman whos admittedly as prone to panic as you or I would be if caught in the crosshairs.
-But one of the greatest aspects of the film is the fact that every character young or old, good or bad is absolutely authentic.
+Terror veteran Melissa George handles her lead role incredibly well, playing a strong, resourceful woman who’s admittedly as prone to panic as you or I would be if caught in the crosshairs.
+But one of the greatest aspects of the film is the fact that every character – young or old, good or bad – is absolutely authentic.
 Unlike most action/horror epics, A Lonely Place to Die fearlessly hinges on its actors, and the gamble pays off big.
-Its quite possible that you haven't felt so emotionally invested in a genre film in decades.
+It’s quite possible that you haven't felt so emotionally invested in a genre film in decades.
 If you don't tear the stuffing out of your armrests, you're not watching this movie right.

 August 31, 2011